 Backgrounds as goblin lords

-A likely background for my character will involve me leaving a goblin clan.
-Bugbears either enslave and dominate goblins or bully hobgoblins into the lions share of spoils.
+Bugbears either enslave and dominate goblins or bully hobgoblins into giving away their loot.
 They act as berserkers and shock troops but also chieftains.
 Therefore, I can lean into aspects of an uncivilized beast man with goblin tendencies.
 This character will be a troublemaker for sure, but try and keep it under control to not derail the campaign completely.
 There’s moments–take them sparingly, but make it funny.

 The bugbears worship Hruggek, a lesser god from the plane of Acheron and hope to fight by his side by slaying as many foes as possible.
 As brutal and savage as they can be, they carry a sense of war honor in this way.
 It’s like something akin to Valhalla for Vikings.